-A year ago (or two?), I filled my mind with images of Provence in bloom and decided to plant a dead patch of wannabe “garden” soil behind our house with lavender.
-The rough rectangle of soil — roughly 9′ x 12′ encircled by the foundation on one side and a low, crumbling stone wall on the other three — was heavy with clay despite years of mulching.
+A year (or two?) ago, I filled my mind with images of Provence in bloom and decided to plant lavender in a dead patch of wannabe “garden” soil behind our house.
+The rough rectangle of soil — approximately 9′ x 12′ encircled by the foundation on one side and a low, crumbling stone wall on the other three — was heavy with clay despite years of mulching.
 This patch of ground refused to grow anything other than weeds, alliums, and one persistent rose bush.
-Someone told me that lavender can grow in “crap” soil, so I hoped my freshly bought potted lavender plants would flourish there.
+Someone told me that lavender can grow in “crap” soil, so I hoped my freshly bought potted lavender plants would flourish there…

-The first season (or second?) of lavender flowers yielded 30 bunches (a handful), half of which we gave away dried or made into sachets as gifts for friends and visitors.
+The first season (or second?) of lavender flowers yielded 30 bunches (each a “handful” of stalks), half of which we gave away dried or made into fragrant gifts for friends.
 The rest was put aside to make into soap during the winter, which never happened, so we had a head start this year.
 Somehow, in that dense, unwelcoming soil, each lavender plant had grown from its nursery-potted origins, spreading so wide that I came to understand why they said “plant lavender three feet apart” and regretted not doing so.

 By springtime of season two (or three?), the lavender plants had become mature shrubs roughly two feet high, with shaggy, cedar-like bark on their sprawling branches.
 Thick clusters of dusty blue-green leaves sprouted along and at the end of every branch, as they prepared to flower.
 This year, the yield from these mature plants was doubled — 60 bunches — it would be a busy winter making soaps and sachets for loved ones!